-- 12 - 24 years old
+12 - 18 years old

 - 1. Divide participants into three groups.
 Explain that today they will discuss violence. - 2.
+Tell us what verbal abuse you would use while fighting. - 2.
 Assign one of the three types of violence (physical, psychological or sexual) per group and ask them to think about an example of this type of violence that they have either witnessed or experienced.
 Each group should write down their response on chart paper.
 Examples might include: